getporter/porter/docs/content/credentials.md

 The generate command walks you through all the credentials used by a bundle and where the values can be found.

-If you are creating parameter sets manually, you can use the [Credential Set Schema] to validate that you have created it properly.
+If you are creating credential sets manually, you can use the [Credential Set Schema] to validate that you have created it properly.

-[Credential Set Schema]: /src/pkg/schema/parameter-set.schema.json
+[Credential Set Schema]: /src/pkg/schema/credential-set.schema.json

 ## Runtime